RomanHreits/internet-shop/README.md

 * First click the Login button and then click the registration button for the new user
 * Then click the InjectData button to write the data to the database for the correct operation of the store
 * The user only has access to certain pages.
-To log in as an administrator, click the Login button and enter the name 'admin' and password '1'
+To log in as an administrator, first click the LogOut button, then click the SingIn button and enter the name 'admin' and password '1'